nicochinouya/TextEditaa/README.md

 ## Installation

-This application is deployed to [Heroku](https://justanotherte.herokuapp.com/).
+This application can be  deployed to [Heroku].

 To run Texteditaa locally: